EricsonWillians/PyclassicS/README.md

 PyclassicS
 ==========

-PyclassicS is an open-source classic snake game written with Pygame.
+Python Classic Snake is an open-source classic snake game written with Pygame.

 Improvements to be made
 ========================